 In October 2006, the SPCAI entered into a 10-year agreement with a direct mail service provider ("DM") to administer its fundraising and marketing activities.
 Services covered under this agreement include, the production of direct mail awareness and educational materials, organization development, and processing of cash receipts.
 In addition, the DM incurred startup costs on behalf of the SPCAI.
 The SPCAI is obligated to reimburse the DM for all costs incurred on behalf of the SPCAI.
-As of December 31, 2017, the agreement was not renewed, but services continue to be provided on a month-to-month basis.
+As of May 31, 2018, the contract is self-renewing for one year terms barring cancellation of the contract by either party.